A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Simulation Results

-We evaluate the performance of our policies via 3D simulations for different sizes of the structure, camera range values and localization accuracy levels for the robot.
+We illustrate the behavior of our policies via 3D simulations for different sizes of the structure, camera range values and localization accuracy levels for the robot.
 The implementation of our motion planning policies is integrated with the Robot Operating System (ROS) Navigation Stack \cite{rosnav}, which is supported by many mobile ground robots.
 All the simulations are performed using the Gazebo simulator \cite{gazebo}.
 The vSLAM algorithm used is RTAB-Map \cite{labbe14online}.

 The simulations are carried out with publicly available models of a Clearpath Husky A200 robot and a Kinect depth sensor whose range can be varied \cite{gazebo_plugins}, see Fig. \ref{fig:initial conditions}.
 A UR5 robotic arm is used to carry the sensor, but only yaw motions of the arm are allowed, as described in Section \ref{section: statement}.
 For illustration purposes, we consider artificial structures made of short wall-like segments.
 We refer to the structure used in most of the previous illustrations as the Small $\Gamma$ model.
 The Large $\Gamma$ model has the same shape as Small $\Gamma$ but is twice the size.
 We also illustrate the effectiveness of our policy for a realistic model of a house, and compare its performance with that of the classic Frontier-Based Exploration (FBE) algorithm \cite{Yamauchi:1997:FAA:523996.793157}.
-We have included a supplementary MP4 format video, which shows the simulation of a Husky robot following our policies for mapping the Small $\Gamma$ model using a Kinect sensor with a range of $4.5\text{m}$.
+We have included a supplementary MP4 format video, which shows the simulation and real-world experiments with a Husky robot following our policies for mapping the Small $\Gamma$ model using a Kinect sensor.